Ryu1845/YoloCR/README_EN.md

 ### Filter the video

 1. Edit the first lines in `YoloCR.vpy` thanks to the two previos steps (and the previous file `YoloSeuil.vpy`).
-	* SeuilI = the inline threshold value
+	* SeuilI = the inline threshold value (decrease it if it improves the clarity of the letters)
-	* seuilO = the outline threshold value
+	* SeuilO = the outline threshold value (increase it if some letters got erased)

 2. Then filter it: `vspipe -y YoloCR.vpy - | ffmpeg -i - -c:v mpeg4 -qscale:v 3 -y nameOftheVideoOutput.mp4`